AdobeDocs/campaign-classic.en/help/installation/using/application-server.md

 * When installing the JDK, the integration with the Web browsers is not required.

 * On a machine which only executes delivery agents (**nlserver mta** process) or the workflow server (**nlserver wfserver** process), installing a JDK is not required.

-* To preserve platform operation performance and ensure compatibility with the installed version, you must disable automatic JDK update functions in Windows and Linux.

 * When upgrading your Java version, you first need to uninstall the previous version.
 Both versions of Java installed in the same machine can cause conflicts.